great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_configure_data_context_components_using_test_yaml_config.rst

 #. **Instantiate a DataContext**

-    Create a new Jupyter Notebook, and an instantiate a DataContext by running the following lines:
+    Create a new Jupyter Notebook and istantiate a DataContext by running the following lines:

     .. code-block:: python